Baryon number: Conservation

 The conservation of baryon number is not consistent with the physics of black hole evaporation via Hawking radiation.
 It is expected in general that quantum gravitational effects violate the conservation of all charges associated to global symmetries.
 The violation of conservation of baryon number led John Archibald Wheeler to speculate on a principle of mutability for all physical properties.

+Searches for baryon number violation have been conducted in the following ways: